 - 11. The current planned maintenance projects are being progressed, generally by tender opportunities or utilising existing long term agreements.
-Detailed below are both the current and proposed projects:- - a) Kitchen and bathroom modernisation are now being delivered by JPC Contractors with works identified via the responsive repairs or customer requests. - Replacement gas boilers and central heating systems are being provided through an existing arrangement with TSG Building Services. - c) A programme for electrical inspections to dwellings and common areas is currently continuing using a combination of directly employed electrical engineers and electrical contractors. - d) Disabled Adaptions continue to be provided on the recommendation of the Hampshire County Council Occupational Therapy service.
-These works are currently being delivered by external contractors. - e) A number of blocks of flats around the Borough have been identified as having failed cavity wall insulation.
-Currently remedial works are being arranged on an 'as required' basis.
-Further works are required to develop a programme of cavity wall insulation replacements.

-- f) It is proposed that the existing fire alarm system at Frosthole Close is replaced.
-Work is underway to develop a specification for this requirement. - g) Proposals are being developed to provide a small number of additional off road parking spaces at various locations.
+Detailed below are both the current and proposed projects:- - a) Kitchen and bathroom modernisation are now being delivered by JPC Contractors with works identified via the responsive repairs or customer requests. - b) Replacement gas boilers and central heating systems are being provided through an existing arrangement with TSG Building Services. - c) A programme for electrical inspections to dwellings and common areas is being undertaken by electrical contractors. - d) Disabled Adaptions continue to be provided on the recommendation of the Hampshire County Council Occupational Therapy service.
+These works are currently being delivered by external contractors. - e) Works to replace the existing fire alarm system at Frosthole Close are currently out to tender. - f) Works are on-going to provide a small number of additional off road parking spaces at various locations.